-, . monitor attendance and punctuality patterns and trends on a weekly basis use this analysis to implement strategies for promoting improved awareness of attendance such as targeted support for individual children, cohorts, year groups, and/or vulnerable children, as required, and to also provide regular attendance reports to relevant colleagues (DSL, SENCO, Heads of Year, class teachers) in order to facilitate discussions with pupils and their parents where required. consider half-termly, termly, and full year data identifying patterns in uses of certain codes, days of poor attendance and where appropriate, subjects which have low lesson attendance use the findings to evaluate approaches or inform future strategies benchmark their attendance data (at whole school, year group and cohort level) against local, regional, and national levels to identify areas of focus for improvement where required, devise specific strategies to address areas of poor attendance identified through data report on patterns of attendance at Governance Meetings to safeguard and promote the welfare of pupils
+- monitor attendance and punctuality patterns and trends on a weekly basis use this analysis to implement strategies for promoting improved awareness of attendance such as targeted support for individual children, cohorts, year groups, and/or vulnerable children, as required, and to also provide regular attendance reports to relevant colleagues (DSL, SENCO, Heads of Year, class teachers) in order to facilitate discussions with pupils and their parents where required. consider half-termly, termly, and full year data identifying patterns in uses of certain codes, days of poor attendance and where appropriate, subjects which have low lesson attendance □ use the findings to evaluate approaches or inform future strategies benchmark their attendance data (at whole school, year group and cohort level) against local, regional, and national levels to identify areas of focus for improvement □ where required, devise specific strategies to address areas of poor attendance identified through data report on patterns of attendance at Governance Meetings to safeguard and promote the welfare of pupils □ fulfil the schools duties in regards to CME, in collaboration with the Head and - In addition to the Senior Attendance Champion, on a day-to-day basis, parents/carers are able to gain information around attendance from their child's class teacher, grade - leader or advisor.

-In addition to the Senior Attendance Champion, on a day-to-day basis, parents/carers are able to gain information around attendance from their child's class teacher, grade leader or advisor.
 Where a pupil or family needs support with attendance, it is important that the best placed person in the school works alongside and supports the family and wherever possible the person should be kept consistent.